Pyrdacor/Ambermoon/Files/Executables.md

 Ambermoon_intro contains the intro sequence and the main menu.
 Ambermoon_extro contains the ending sequence.

+There are 2 data hunks which are identical in both AM2_CPU and AM2_BLIT.

+The first data hunk contains basically 3 things:
+- First there are 160 bytes which store copper commands that can be used to fill Amiga hardware registers dynamically.
+There are data words which can be filled by code and then are transferred by the copper automatically.
+- After that there are many UI graphics like window and button frames, damage splash and so on.
+- At the end there are all kind of tables and values for the Sonic Arranger music playback like period and vibrato tables, space for the song pattern indices etc.

+The second hunk contains a lot more stuff:
+- It starts with 8 signed bytes which give the X and Y offsets for adjacent 2D tiles based on the direction values.
+So 2 bytes for each direction.
+Basically they contain only the values -1, 0 or 1 of course.
+Directions are Up, Right, Down and Left in that order.
+- Then the same follows for 3D tiles.
+Here you can have 8 directions, so you'll find 16 bytes here.
+Directions are Up, UpRight, Right, DownRight, Down, DownLeft, Left and UpLeft in that order.

 ## Texts and messages

 Inside the second data hunk in all languages (german and english) and in AM2_CPU as well as AM2_BLIT the texts start at offset 0x7D46.
 As only text lengths differ and not code or other data, this offset can be relied on.